Erythema gyratum repens L53.3

 This section has been translated automatically.

-Anular, garland-shaped or spirally intertwined, slightly infiltrated, always marginal erythema and plaques.
-Possibly also urticarial, 1-2 cm wide, rapidly changing erythema stripes with marginal, somewhat raised scaling.
+Annular, garland-shaped or spirally intertwined, slightly infiltrated erythema and plaques, always with accentuated edges.
+Possibly also urticarial, 1-2 cm wide, rapidly changing erythema strips with marginal, somewhat raised scaling.

-The skin changes are often described as "wood grain-like" or as "zebra stripes (red-white zebra)", which would distinguish them from the clinically similar changes of erythema anulare centrifugum .
-To what extent this morphologic feature can be considered a specific feature of this disease remains questionable.
+The skin changes are often described as "wood grain-like" or as "zebra stripes (red and white zebra)", which would distinguish them from the clinically comparable changes of erythema anulare centrifugum .
+The extent to which this morphological peculiarity can be considered a specific feature of this disease remains questionable.

-Furthermore, flat, scaly erythema on the face, neck, hands and feet.
-Small spotted recurrences in the healed areas.
+Furthermore, extensive, scaly erythema on the face, neck, hands and feet.
+Small patchy recurrences in the healed areas.

 Laboratory